nlopez59/MortgageWorkspace/readme.md

 _Side Notes_
 - There are 2 basic PDS types; source and load:
-  - In dbb-zappbuild, program source, DBRM, and object deck PDSs are allocated (created) with the attributes ```srcOptions=dsorg(PO) recfm(F) lrecl(80) ```
+  - In dbb-zappbuild, source PDSs for program, DBRM, and object deck are allocated (created) with the attributes ```srcOptions=dsorg(PO) recfm(F) lrecl(80) ```
   - Load PDS is ```loadOptions=dsorg(PO) recfm(U)   blksize(32760) ```
-  - The main difference is the record format (recfm).
-Source PDSs are defined as fixed(F,B) record format with logical records(lrecl) of 80 bytes.
+  - The main difference between source and load PDSs is the record format (recfm).
+Source PDSs have a fixed(F,B) record format with logical records(lrecl) of 80 bytes.
 Load PDSs have an undefined (U) record format with records that can be up to 32760 bytes.
   - The dataset organization(dsorg) of 'PO' defines these files as  Partitioned Organization or PDS (Partitioned Dataset) for short.
-As an analogy, a PDS is like folder on a PC with members that are like files within the folder.
+As an analogy, a PDS is like a folder on a PC with members that are like files within the folder.